 12. quiet Book / Activity – we pack a deck of cards (UNO is a favourite), playdoh and a colouring book. these are great for a bit of downtime or during those rainy days.

-If you happen to be camping in the Metro Vancouver area, check out these posts on the Othello Tunnels in Hope, What to do in the Fraser Valley with Kids, What to do in the Rain in Vancouver, the Juan de Fuca Marine Trail
+If you happen to be camping in the Metro Vancouver area, check out these posts on What to do in the Fraser Valley with Kids, What to do in the Rain in Vancouver, the Juan de Fuca Marine Trail

 Did I miss anything?
 What is on your kids camping list?
 Feel free to share in the comments?